Pizza maker needed the right kind of dough

 Brad felt Rustic Crust was ready to carve out an all-natural niche in traditional grocery stores.
 He needed capital to increase production at his plant in Pittsfield, an economically challenged community, and for marketing and other costs.

 Rustic Crust’s owners looked for a lender that wouldn’t demand a stake in the company, but they didn’t qualify for the usual solution—bank financing.
-Brad says Vested for Growth not only filled that gap between banks and venture funds with a $500,000 loan, but also provided a level of support he said is rarely felt by companies trying to create good jobs in communities that sorely need them.
+Brad says the New Hampshire Community Loan Fund not only filled that gap between banks and venture funds with a $500,000 loan, but also provided a level of support he said is rarely felt by companies trying to create good jobs in communities that sorely need them.

 “They took the time to really get to know our business, and offered a loan that fit our unique needs,” he said.
 “They’re interested in helping New Hampshire businesses with job creation and stability… it made sense.”